tubearchivist/tubearchivist/docs/Settings.md

 Additional settings passed to yt-dlp.
 - **Format**: This controls which streams get downloaded and is equivalent to passing `--format` to yt-dlp.
 Use one of the recommended one or look at the documentation of [yt-dlp](https://github.com/yt-dlp/yt-dlp#format-selection).
 Please note: The option `--merge-output-format mp4` is automatically passed to yt-dlp to guarantee browser compatibility.
 - **Embed Metadata**: This saves the available tags directly into the media file by passing `--embed-metadata` to yt-dlp.
+- **Embed Thumbnail**: This will save the thumbnail into the media file by passing `--embed-thumbnail` to yt-dlp.

 # Actions